-Phoenix Lawrence implemented its key retention strategies in 2018-2019; despite this, Phoenix Lawrence did not meet its retention goal of 85%.
-Through the Phoenix Forward design process, in the 2019-2020, Phoenix Lawrence will continue to work towards improving student retention.
+Phoenix Lawrence implemented its key retention strategies in 2019-2020; despite this, Phoenix Lawrence did not meet its retention goal of 85%.
+Through the Phoenix Forward design process and the strategic plan, in the 2020-2021, Phoenix Lawrence will continue to work towards improving student retention.